Tips To Run Faster

 Stephen Pressfield, terms the resistance as anything that stops you from living the life you envision living.

-What are the things stopping you from achieving your fitness or running goals?
+What are the things stopping you from achieving the fitness or running goals you hae set for yourself?

-Is it because you think you are too old, too fat, too slow?
+Do you think you are too old, fat, or too slow?

 You'll be less stressed and more focused to do so.